 Everyone needs to relax now and again.
 This applies to children and adolescents as well as to adults.
-During periods of time when things are a bit hectic either around you or on the inside, you will benefit from a relaxing break.
-It could be when your child goes back to school again after a holiday, is moving or has started on one of Myinnerme’s programs.
+During periods of time when things are a bit hectic either around you or on the inside, you can benefit from a break.
+It could be when your child goes back to school after a holiday, is moving or has started on one of Myinnerme’s programs.

 If this is the case, then mindfulness can be a very useful tool.
 Adapting to your new environment or dealing with your problems requires a great deal of energy.
 You should be extra aware of how your child is behaving during these changes, since they might need to recharge their batteries more than usual.